 Note: If you haven’t restored the data from the backup, you should contact Sage experts and ask them if the data can be restored.

-Your Sage 50 version is not updated, you get the error “Company did not open when you click OK at the login prompt”.
+Your Sage 50 version is not updated, and you get the error “Company did not open when you clicked OK at the login prompt”.
 To fix this, updating Sage 50 is necessary.
 The process is listed below:

 • Click on Services> Check For Updates> Check Now